Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Bear Mountain via Redoubt Glacier

-The morning came too soon after a short night of sleep.
-I asked the two climbers down from my bivy about my friends who would’ve arrived the afternoon before.
-But it sounded like they had left for Mount Custer at the first light.
+The morning came too soon after a short night of sleep above Ouzel Lake.
+I asked two climbers about some friends who should’ve arrived the previous afternoon.
+But it sounded like they had left for Mount Custer at first light.
+I was excited to continue to Redoubt Glacier, but crossing Depot Creek ended up taking me half an hour.
+Ultimately, the outlet was the most feasible after wasting some time downstream.

-It was surprising to find a small lake below the old camp from 2015.
-It showed how fast snow had melted even though it was only the third week in July.
-But there was no need to worry about water as it was plentiful.
+With more ice and crevasses this time, I stayed farther west above massive slabs.
+As the terrain flattened, more moulins appeared over the ice, which I avoided walking across.
+Meanwhile, it was surprising to find a small lake below our old camp from 2015.
+It showed just how fast snow had melted by the third week in July.
+But there was no need to worry about water, as it was plentiful on this trip.

 Flying Buttress of Mount Redoubt